Dimitra Studios Benitses

 Language tips

-Most important, the Latin sound of “C” is “K” in Greek.
-For Greeks, the sound of “C” is written and pronounced always as “S”.
+Most importantly, the Latin sound of “C” is “K” in Greek.
+For Greeks, the sound of “C” is always written and pronounced as “S”.

 (Parenthesis: During the Byzantine era, the letter C was used in Greek to produce the sound of S)